John-Barnes/RepData_PeerAssessment1/PA1_template.md

 ### Question 3: Imputing missing values (and recalculating total steps mean, median, and histogram)

-Taking advantage of the earlier inspection of the data: steps data are the only data missing, and they are missing from exactly eight days; on each of those days, all 288 of the 5 minute intervals are missing.
+Taking advantage of the earlier inspection of the data:  the only missing data are for steps.
+They are missing from exactly eight days; on each of those days, all 288 of the 5 minute intervals are missing.
 Furthermore, the dataset begins with midnight of October 1 and ends at 23:55 of Nov 30 with no skipped days.

 Thus, we can take the average-per-interval vector from question 2, which runs from 00:00 to 23:55, and add it only to the days where NAs occur.